lammps/lammps/doc/src/pair_e3b.rst

 Restrictions
 """"""""""""

-This pair style is part of the USER-MISC package.
+This pair style is part of the EXTRA-PAIR package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 This pair style requires the :doc:`newton <newton>` setting to be "on"